EidvydasJ/managment-system-hospital/README.md

 ## Overview
 This hospital management system is a Python program designed to help manage patient and doctor rosters, manage visits and inventory in a hospital environment.
 It includes features for planning visits, managing information about patients and doctors, and managing the inventory of medical tools and equipment.
 You should be able to run this program on any code editing sotfware like Visual Studio Code, PyCharm.
 Well, this course work has been done using PyCharm because it offered the easiest way of operating with files, as well as PyCharm recognised Git, so they easily got paired.
 As a result, I could commit my changes via PyCharm, not even having to open Git Bash.

 Using this program is quite easy - as it was the point of my work.
 Unfortunately, I've had issues with this work even though I was trying to do stuff in the easiest way possible.
-Perhaps that is why, as a user, you have to be careful while operating with data file "pyData.txt".
+Perhaps that is why, as a user, you have to be careful while operating with data file "pyResults.txt".
 Sometimes, this file may lead to misbehavior in the results, as will be shown in a screenshot a little bit later.
 But other than that, everything else is relatively easy to comprehend.
-All you have to do is call necessary methods, functions with correspinding data.
+All you have to do is call necessary methods, functions with corresponding data.
 Without further ado, let's dive into it.

 ## Features
 - **Appointment Scheduling:** Schedule appointments between patients and doctors.